RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   the convention `{gl/gh/bb}:my-org/my-repo#123`.
 You can also reference them by `{gl/gh/bb}-123`, if you previously set up an `upstream` or `origin` remote in your repo.
+* Use the Language Server Protocol for code completion and linting.

 #### IPython console
 * Files are now run in an empty namespace.
 This avoids picking up